hapax/hapax.github.io/assets/simple-physics.md

 (b) Next, sanity check my guess or the answer you got in (a).

-(c) Finally, use Google to find an authoritative answer.
+(c) Finally, ask Google.
 How did I do?
 How did your friends do?

 **Exercise 10 (fistful of quarters).** (a) How many quarters in a